Yustinia/POCOF4-Script/README.md

 5. Wait until it completes

-6. Enter "3" to exit
+6. Exit the tool

 ## Disclaimer

-**USE AT YOUR OWN RISK!** This script requires and modifies the `/data` directory and can potentially:
+**USE AT YOUR OWN RISK!** This script requires access at `/data/DNA`, while it only accesses that specific directory, it might potentially have the following:

 - Brick your device
 - Cause data loss